 Test the neutral safety switch periodically.
 If the switch is not operating properly, DO NOT use the boat.
 Contact your Pursuit Dealer and have it repaired.
-An inoperable neutral safety switch can allow the engine to start in FORWARD or REVERSE causing sudden boat movement, throwing the operator and passengers off balance and possibly overboard.
+A neutral safety switch not operating properly can allow the boat to start in FORWARD or REVERSE causing sudden boat movement and throwing operator and passengers.